This Cold Life: A Genre-Bending Portrait at the Edge of the World

 by Caitlin Zera

 This Cold Life is a study of what it’s like to live in nearly complete isolation in the world’s northernmost town, Longyearbyen, Norway, only 300 miles from the North Pole.
 Longyearbyen is a former mining town now trying to rebrand itself as an ecotourist destination at a time when climate change threatens much of its wildlife and “natural” rugged beauty.
 The film profiles a handful of residents, sharing their stories through intimate interviews, stunning, languorous landscape shots and beautiful shallow depth of field portraits.
-This Cold Life screens Wednesday, November 8th at the Tivoli Theatre as part of the St. Louis International Film Festival.
-More info here.
+This Cold Life screens Tuesday, April 10th at the Webster University Film Series as part of the St. Louis Earth Day Film Series.